AiDaiP/AiDaiP.github.io/_featured_categories/example.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.

 # Setting `menu` will generate an entry in the sidebar for this tag.
 menu: true
 order: 1